HeDeAnTheonlyone/minacare_zig/README.md

 Sprites of animated tiles need to be all next to each other (no line wrapping).
 The first tile of the animation needs to have a `frames` custom data attached.

 Structs that need saving/loading require a `getSaveable()` function that returns an anonymous struct of references to all the variables that should get saved.

+IMPORTANT:
+Aways use the gpa allocator to init or deinit objects unless described otherwise.